-My teens are probably sick of hearing this, but I often say to them, “Stay in your own lane, kid.
+My teens are probably sick of hearing this, but I often say, “Stay in your own lane, kid.
 Your car was built for that.
-Let the other cars drive in their lanes and you stick to yours.
+Let the other cars drive in their lanes, and you stick to yours.
 You’ve got a long, wonderful, and exciting road ahead.”

 Because I see how hard the world today can be on our tweens and teens.
 The pressures are fierce and unrelenting.

-And with all the technology and social media and even the TV shows that are popular among teens, it’s so much easier for our young adults to get caught up in the comparison trap.
+Add to it all the technology, social media and the shows that are popular among teens, it’s so much easier for our young adults to get caught up in the comparison trap game.

-This is only further intensified as our kids move into the teens years and their peers become a far greater influence on how they view themselves.
+As our teens move into the teen years, their peers become a far greater influence on how they view themselves.
 Unfortunately, the natural effect on their self-worth is rarely positive.

-Comparison can be at the root of our tweens and teens low self-esteem
+Comparison can be at the root of our teens’ low self-esteem.

 This affects how they feel about themselves, as it is often used to measure their appearance, their performance, and even their potential.